 ENST 320: Seminar in Selected Topic in Environmental StudiesA course designed to offer students an opportunity to study important issues in environmental studies not covered in other regularly offered courses.
 Activities may include the reading and analysis of material from primary literature, consideration of interdisciplinary connection, and field and laboratory activities.

-Topic for Winter 2019: Community Read: Deal the Life of the Great Lakes
+Topic for Winter 2019: Community Read of Death and Life of the Great Lakes